Francisco de Borja Garção Stockler: Academia

-On 3 January 1795, Garção Stockler married D. Inês Gertrudes de Mendonça e Moura, daughter of D. João Francisco de Moura (who was the customs notary of Lisbon).
+On 3 January 1795, Garção Stockler married Inês Gertrudes de Mendonça e Moura, daughter of João Francisco de Moura, who was the customs notary of Lisbon.

 In 1806, Stockler was elected as a member to the American Philosophical Society in Philadelphia.

 He published other works that honoured academics and politics, among them were biographies of Pascoal José de Melo Freire dos Reis, José Joaquim Soares de Barros e Vasconcelos, Roberto Nunes da Costa, Martinho de Melo e Castro, Bento Sanches de Orta and Guilherme Luís António de Valleré, publishing his Obras Completas (Complete Works) in two volumes (1805 and 1826, respectively).
-Further, he eulogize d'Alembert, inspired by writing with the Marquess of Condorcet.
-His honours rarely coincided with Portuguese scientists at the time; on 1 April 1819, he was elected correspondent member or foreign member of the Royal Society of London and written about by others including John Rowley and S.R.
-Chapman.
+Further, he eulogize d'Alembert, inspired by writing with the Marquis of Condorcet.
+His honours rarely coincided with Portuguese scientists at the time; on 1 April 1819, he was elected correspondent member or foreign member of the Royal Society of London and written about by others including John Rowley and S. R. Chapman.

-Peninsular Wars
+Peninsular wars

-He was adjunct to Field Marshall João Carlos de Bragança Sousa e Ligne, 2nd Duke of Lafões, during the 1801 campaigns of the Peninsular War, known as the War of the Oranges.
+He was adjunct to Field Marshal João Carlos de Bragança Sousa e Ligne, 2nd Duke of Lafões, during the 1801 campaigns of the War of the Oranges.
 Military secretary of the duke, between 1797 and 1801, he published an important paper on conducting operations.

 In 1807, following the French invasion, under the command of General Jean-Andoche Junot, the Portuguese Cortes escaped to Brasil, at a time of when Stocker was secretary of the Real Academia das Ciências (Royal Academy of Sciences).
 He was one of the dignitaries, in the name of Regency, who travelled to Sacavém to receive the invader.
 This attitude, as well as the election of Junot as a member of the Royal Academy and Stockler's personal presentation of his credentials while secretary of the Academy, resulted in his being labelled as collaborator (while putting him in the confidence of the French).
 Accepting from Junot the command of the battery of Areia, near Belém, his force impeded the departure of the Portuguese naval shipping for Brazil, thereby proving his alignment with the French.

 For his actions, and following the retreat of the French, the Portuguese Regency stripped him of his positions and privileges.
 As part of a requirement for then-Brigader Stocker, to be reintegrated into the Portuguese military, a letter from the Count of Linhares, then-Minister for the Prince Regent in Brazil wrote: